AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 # example-adaptable-aggrid

-This is a very basic example of how to get started with Adaptable.
+This is a very basic example of how to get started with Adaptable - the market-leading, low code AG Grid Add-On.

 It is particularly useful if you wish to build a very small demo for Support purposes.

+It uses v.12.1 of AdapTable and v.27.3 of AG Grid.

 ## Installation